1. Python Cheat Sheet

 import asyncio

-async def my_coroutine(name):
+async def my_coroutine(name, delay):

 print(f"Coroutine {name}: starting")